Vegan stuffed mushrooms with pesto cream and garlicky bread crumbs are an easy, quick, and absolutely delicious appetizer.

 - 1 cup fresh breadcrumbs (I used whole grain sourdough)

 - You could certainly use a gluten-free bread if you need to for the breadcrumbs, and if you’re avoiding bread entirely, you could do my cheesy chickpea crumble or even a healthy sprinkling of my pine nut “parm” on top.

 - I would say that my cremini mushrooms were of the average size.
 I know that someimes you can get those mega ones that are almost like a mini portobello.
 I’d say you could get about 12 of those with the amount of pesto cream and breadcrumbs here.

-To serve, flip the baked mushrooms over and fill the caps with dollops of pesto cream.
-Top each filled mushroom with a hearty sprinkle of garlicky breadcrumbs.
+- To serve, flip the baked mushrooms over and fill the caps with dollops of pesto cream.
+Top the vegan stuffed mushrooms with a hearty sprinkle of garlicky breadcrumbs.
 Serve warm.